-Los Cabos Humane Society (LCHS) ha estado en operación continua en Cabo San Lucas desde 1992 en un terreno donado generosamente por la familia Ceseña.
+Los Cabos Humane Society (LCHS) fue fundada por Barbara Cooperman y Joanie Feinstein en 1992, con la invaluable ayuda del Dr. Tapia MVZ.
+Ha estado en operación continua en Cabo San Lucas desde entonces en un terreno donado generosamente por la familia Victor Hugo Ceseña.

-Nuestra misión es clara: detener el número de perros y gatos abandonados, maltratados y sin hogar a través de la esterilización y la adopción y servir a las familias de nuestra comunidad brindándoles servicios veterinarios de calidad y asequibles para sus mascotas.
+Nuestra misión es clara: detener el número de perros y gatos abandonados, maltratados y sin hogar a través del rescate, la rehabilitación y la adopción.

 Desde 2018, LCHS ha sido un refugio de «no matar» y, a veces, los perros y gatos viven con nosotros durante un año o más hasta que se encuentra un hogar adecuado.

-Desde 2018 hasta 2024, LCHS realizó aproximadamente 19.000 esterilizaciones.
-Brindamos atención veterinaria, vacunas, esterilizaciones, alimentos y refugio a miles de perros y gatos durante los últimos 32 años.
+Desde 2018 hasta 2025, LCHS realizó más que 19.000 esterilizaciones.
+Hemos brindado atención veterinaria, vacunas, esterilizaciones, alimentos y refugio a miles de perros y gatos durante los últimos 33 años.
 Muchos de estos animales llegan en condiciones de desnutrición o abuso.
-Las donaciones nos permiten mantener el refugio y la clínica donde pueden recuperarse, recuperar su salud, socializar y encontrar un hogar permanente.
-Los fondos también subvencionan fuertemente la atención veterinaria de bajo costo para familias de Los Cabos con mascotas, no solo para mantener a sus mascotas saludables, sino para proteger a todos los miembros de la familia al tratar las afecciones de sus mascotas antes de que puedan transmitirse a los humanos.
-Para información completa sobre nuestros servicios de esterilización, consultaciones y precios, haga clic aquí.
+Las donaciones nos permiten mantener el refugio donde pueden recuperar su salud, socializar y encontrar un hogar permanente.

 La educación comunitaria es muy importante para trabajar para frenar la sobrepoblación animal.
 Recibimos estudiantes en el refugio para enseñarles sobre el trato humano y el cuidado de los animales de compañía, y por qué la esterilización y la castración son tan vitales.
 También brindamos una oportunidad para que los estudiantes de secundaria completen las horas requeridas de servicio comunitario en el refugio.